 Kansas fire and rescue personnel are rolling out a safe and comprehensive, real-world confined space training program thanks to a $35,000 grant from ONE Gas Foundation.
 The donation has allowed Kansas Fire & Rescue Training Institute (KFRTI) to outfit its new, custom-made Confined Space Rescue Training Unit — a semi-trailer paid for with a $475,000 grant from the Department of Homeland Security.
-KFRTI is part of KU Professional & Continuing Education and the donation was made possible through KU Endowment.
+KFRTI is part of KU Lifelong & Professional Education and the donation was made possible through KU Endowment.

 “ONE Gas is committed to safety and making our communities better places to live,” said Margaret Steele, community relations manager for Kansas Gas Service, a division of ONE Gas.
 “We’re grateful for the work of Kansas Fire and Rescue Training Institute and are proud to provide funding to support invaluable training to benefit our firefighting partners across the state, our employees and others who may enter confined spaces to work or perform rescues.”

 According to The National Institute for Occupational Safety and Health (NIOSH), more than 60 percent of confined space fatalities are those attempting to rescue others.
 The term “confined space” is defined by specific characteristics: